renh09/Talent-Compitetion-Task/README.md

 ### What I have done in Employer profile page:

-Add last name to the primary contact details
+- Add last name to the primary contact details
-Allow users to edit company contact details by clicking on the edit button Display the user's full name on primary contact details (for read only display)
+- Allow users to edit company contact details by clicking on the edit button
+- Display the user's full name on primary contact details (for read only display)

 ### What I have done in  Manage Job page:

-Display jobs as a list of cards
+- Display jobs as a list of cards

-Launch Talent project
+### How to launch Talent project

 Get the latest source via Source Control Explorer
 Run webpack: